ilya-markevich/node-mapper/README.md

 4) Custom -> Custom

-* only fields from source value that's included in source type will be in a result.
+* only fields from source value that's included in source type will be converted.
+Converted fields will be added in a result only if there are included in destination type.

 ```javascript
 class SourceType {